gotreasa/green-tic-tac-toe/TECH_DEBT.md

 ## Part 2

-- Remove the redundant variable for logging
+- ✅Remove the redundant variable for logging
+- ✅Update the API Path